The Best Things to do in Inverness

 Be the Best

-At greatHerday, we are always striving to be greater so we did some deep digging to piece together this ultimate guide on Inverness points of interest and things to do.
-All of these epically epic places are in Inverness and do not require any hiking out with the top notch city.
+All of these epically epic places are in Inverness and do not require any hiking out with this top notch city.
 We believe that each place needs its own bragging so everywhere else can form an orderly queue in the to-do list.

 There are many castles in the Inverness area and each of these holds a wild, romantic Scottish past.
 Inverness Castle is in a perfect location for those visiting the area.
 The castle sits on a hill and can be spotted from the River Ness, giving it a majestic and eye catching exterior.
 There have been various successions of castle on this site.